Graduating from CityU

 - MS in Technology Management: Gold

-- Doctoral: Light Blue
+- Doctor of Education in Leadership: Light Blue

 Students graduating with two degrees will need to purchase a second Master Hood.

 Canadian students will be responsible for customs/duty fees.
-To avoid customs/duty fees you can have your cap and gown shipped to Seattle for pick-up at the Graduation Help Desk at the Key Arena on the day of the ceremony.
+To avoid customs/duty fees you can have your cap and gown shipped to Seattle for pick-up at the Graduation Help Desk on the day of the ceremony.
 All orders of this nature must be made in the student’s name.
 Notify firstname.lastname@example.org that your cap and gown has been shipped for pick-up, and provide your name, contact number, and a copy of the shipping order confirmation number.

 Use the following address for shipping: